pandadev666/pytholenium/README.md

 ## Documentation

-You can find more examples in the our [Documentation](https://github.com/ArgiesDario/pytholenium/blob/master/DOCUMENTATION.md)
+You can find more examples and details in our [Documentation](https://github.com/ArgiesDario/pytholenium/blob/master/DOCUMENTATION.md)

 ## License